abrahamicm/2025/sherton/markdown/preguntas_be-going-to.md

    *   **Was he going to buy a dog?**   *¿Él iba a comprar un perro?*
    *   **What were you going to do if you failed?**   *¿Qué ibas a hacer si fallabas?*

-**Notas:**

-*   Recuerda que "going to" se usa para hablar de planes e intenciones.
-*   La forma del verbo "to be" (am, is, are, was, were) debe concordar con el sujeto de la oración.
-* En la pregunta **How are we going to make a cake if we do not have flour?** he cambiado "flavor" a "flour" (harina) porque es más lógico en el contexto de hacer un pastel.